Estimate Model Parameter Values (GUI)

-Since we know from physical insight that all of these parameters have positive values, we set their lower limits to zero.
-We also put an upper bound of 0.1 sec on the
+Since it is known from physical insight that all of these parameters have positive values, set their lower limits to zero.
+Also, put an upper bound of 0.1 sec on the

 input_delay parameter.
-We can also select an initial value for the parameters.
-These may come from some quick calculations of some formulas that determine the parameters.
+You can also select an initial value for the parameters.
+These can come from some quick calculations of some formulas that determine the parameters.

-With the parameters for estimation selected we select experiments to use for estimation.
+After selecting the parameters for estimation, select the experiments to use for estimation.
 Click Select Experiments and select

 EstimationData for estimation.

 After a number of iterations the estimation converges and terminates.
 The model is updated with the estimated parameters and the estimation results are saved in the data browser.
-Right click
+To see the details of the estimation result, right-click

 It is important to validate the estimation results against other experiments.
 A successful estimation will not only match the experimental data that was used for estimation but also other independent measured data that were collected in experiments.

-Click the Validation tab and click Select Experiments to select experiments for validation.
+To select experiments for validation, click the Validation tab and click Select Experiments.
 Select both

 ValidationData2 for validation.

-Click Select Results to select the estimation result(s) to use for validation.
+Click Select Results to Validate to select the estimation result(s) to use for validation.
 Select

 EstimatedParams and deselect